 If the appointed actuary is able form an opinion that is not qualified, adverse or inconclusive as those terms are defined below, he or she should issue a statement of unqualified opinion.
 If the opinion is adverse, qualified or inconclusive, the appointed actuary should issue an adverse, qualified or inconclusive opinion explicitly stating the reason(s) for such opinion.
 In all circumstances the category of opinion should be explicitly identified in the TABLE of KEY INDICATORS section of the Actuarial Opinion.

-An adverse opinion is an actuarial opinion in which the appointed actuary determines that the reserves and liabilities are not good and sufficient.
+An adverse opinion is an actuarial opinion in which the appointed actuary determines that the reserves and liabilities, when considered in combination with any actuarial assets included in the scope of the opinion, are not good and sufficient.
 (An adverse opinion does not meet item D of Section 7.)

-When, in the actuary’s opinion, the reserves for a certain item or items are in question because they cannot be reasonably estimated or the actuary is unable to render an opinion on those items, the actuary should issue a qualified opinion.
-Such a qualified opinion should state whether the stated reserve amount makes a good and sufficient provision for the liabilities associated with the specified reserves, except for the item or items to which the qualification relates.
+When, in the actuary’s opinion, the reserves or actuarial assets included in the scope of the opinion for a certain item or items are in question because they cannot be reasonably estimated or the actuary is unable to render an opinion on those items, the actuary should issue a qualified opinion.
+Such a qualified opinion should state whether the stated reserve amount makes a good and sufficient provision for the liabilities associated with the specified reserves, when considered in combination with any actuarial assets included in the scope of the opinion, except for the item or items to which the qualification relates.
 The actuary is not required to issue a qualified opinion if the actuary reasonably believes that the item or items in question are not likely to be material.
 (A qualified opinion does not meet one or more of the items A, B, C or F of Section 7.)

 The actuary’s ability to give an opinion is dependent upon data, analyses, assumptions and related information that are sufficient to support a conclusion.
 If the actuary cannot reach a conclusion due to deficiencies or limitations in the data, analyses, assumptions or related information, then the actuary should issue an inconclusive opinion.
 An inconclusive opinion shall include a description of the reasons a conclusion could not be reached.